 - Muhamarra (walnut red pepper dip/spread)

 - Plus get more Middle Eastern recipes in the archives.
+You might also like za’atar chicken using other flavors from the region.

 I made this in my cast iron braiser which worked well.